famousj/the-little-hooner/hooner.md

   kind of interactive version where it doesn't give the answer until you hit the spacebar or something.

-- Revisit the "getting setup" section, which is a bit sparse.

 - Gently introduce the concept of types of atoms.

-- Introduce "cells" before we get into lists.
-Also, point out why we need a list (i.e. when we don't know how many items we are going to consume).

 - Make a chapter describing the aura type system.
-We could, in chapter 1, mention that most of the atoms discussed here are "cords", but I thought we'd save that for a bit.
+We might, in chapter 1, mention that most of the atoms discussed here are "cords".

 - Introduce tree addressing at some point.
 Possibly a new, original chapter, since Scheme doesn't have anything like that.

 - At some point (possibly in chapter 1) I should introduce the `:~` rune and discuss that this is a way to construct a null-terminated list.

+- Change "The Law of Null?" so it comes after 'dottis', then introduce `?~`

 - In re: The Law of Null?, Hoon doesn't exactly have a function `null?`.
   What it does have is `?~`, but this has a built in if-then-else structure, so I'll introduce that later.

 - TLS uses a scaled-down superset of Scheme.
 I'm kind of doing the same thing here with Hoon, but need to be a bit more transparent about what you can and can't do in Hoon.

+- Do we want section headers?

+- Introduce the term "gate" and "trap" for functions?
+Maybe in the future.

 <a name="chap1"></a>

 ## 1. Toys

 **Q:** Is it true that this is an atom?